peterkhe1999/CheatSheet/OSCP/README.md

 ## In-Memory evation**

-- **Remote Process Memory Injection** attempts to inject the payload into another valid PE that is not malicious.
+- **Remote Process Memory Injection** attempts to inject the payload into another valid PE that is not malicious by leveraging a set of Windows API.

- 1. By leveraging a set of Windows API, first, use the **OpenProcess** function to obtain a valid **HANDLE** to a target process that we have permission to access.
+ 1. Use the **OpenProcess** function to obtain a valid **HANDLE** to a target process that we have permission to access.

- 2. After obtaining the HANDLE, allocate memory in the context of that process by calling a Windows API such as **VirtualAllocEx**.
+ 2. Allocate memory in the context of that process by calling a Windows API such as **VirtualAllocEx**.

- 3. Once the memory has been allocated in the remote process, copy the malicious payload to the newly allocated memory using **WriteProcessMemory**.
+ 3. Copy the malicious payload to the newly allocated memory using **WriteProcessMemory**.

- 4. After the payload has been successfully copied, it is usually executed in memory in a separate thread using the **CreateRemoteThread** API.
+ 4. Rxecute the payload in memory in a separate thread using the **CreateRemoteThread** API.

-- **Regular DLL injection** involves loading a malicious DLL from disk using the **LoadLibrary** API
+- **Regular DLL injection** involves loading a malicious DLL from disk using the **LoadLibrary** API.

 - **Reflective DLL Injection** technique attempts to load a DLL stored by the attacker in the process memory.
 The main challenge is that **LoadLibrary** does not support loading a DLL from memory.
 Attackers must write their own version of the API that does not rely on a disk-based DLL.

+- **Process Hollowing**

-- **Process Hollowing**: first launch a non-malicious process in a suspended state.
-Once launched, the image of the process is removed from memory and replaced with a malicious executable image.
-Finally, the process is then resumed and malicious code is executed instead of the legitimate process.
+1. Launch a non-malicious process in a suspended state.

+2. The image of the process is removed from memory and replaced with a malicious executable image.

+3. The process is then resumed and malicious code is executed instead of the legitimate process.

 - **Inline hooking** involves modifying memory and introducing a hook (an instruction that redirects the code execution) into a function to make it point to our malicious code.
 Upon executing our malicious code, the flow will return back to the modified function and resume execution, appearing as if only the original code had executed.
 Hooking is a technique often employed by **rootkits**.

-Rootkits aim to provide dedicated and persistent access to the target system through modification of system components in user space, kernel, or even at lower OS protection rings such as boot or hypervisor.
-Since rootkits need administrative privileges to implant its hooks, it is often installed from an elevated shell.
+Rootkits aim to provide persistent access to the target system through modification of system components in user space, kernel, or even at lower OS protection rings such as boot or hypervisor.
+Rootkits need administrative privileges to implant its hooks.

 ## Evading AV with Thread Injection